TheArctesian/Flexi/Contribute.md

 sh mac-install.sh #this might take a while
 ```

-The sh command runs thes shell file I made for mac os, please read through the file if you now what your doing or read the [Readme file](Scripts/README.md) for more info.
+The sh command runs this shell file I made for mac os, please read through the file if you now what your doing or read the [Readme file](Scripts/README.md) for more info.

 If you are on a linux based OS please you the appropriate file.